Ehrlichiosis in Dogs: Transmission, Symptoms, and Treatment

 • Enlarged spleen

-• Seizures or difficulty walking
+• Disorientation or difficulty walking

 Dogs in the chronic phase may also develop secondary infections mainly because of their compromised immune systems.

+• Blood Smear Examination.
 In this test, a drop of the dog’s blood is examined under a microscope.
 Through this, our vets can look for Ehrlichia organisms inside white blood cells.

-Treatment Options for Ehrlichiosis in Dogs
+How Is Ehrlichiosis in Dogs Treated?

 Antibiotics